Planet

 The Specially Designated Nationals (SDN) list, maintained by the U.S. Office of Foreign Assets Control (OFAC), includes individuals, organizations, and companies subject to U.S. sanctions.
 Being placed on this list can have serious consequences for both individuals and entities, as it freezes their assets and restricts their access to financial markets.

-Thanks to their experience and deep knowledge in the field of sanctions law, our lawyers will help you navigate this process and protect your interests on the international stage.
+Thanks to their experience and deep knowledge in dealing with the field of foreign policy, national security, and sanctions programs and laws acting on behalf and against entities and organizations, our lawyers will help you navigate this process and protect your interests by acting on behalf of the foreign policy, national security, and acting on behalf of national security international sanctions programs and sanctions stage acting against entities and organizations.

 Contact Interpol Lawyers!